neodelphis/neodelphis.github.io/_posts/2019-07-09-convnet-bp-en.md

 dy = \frac{\partial L}{\partial y}
 $$

-This can be writtent with the Jacobian notation:
+This can be written with the Jacobian notation:

 $$
 \begin{align*}